Colorectal Cancer Screening

 This rack card gets the word out that colorectal cancer is preventable and treatable.
 This resource covers screening options, risk factors, and signs and symptoms.
 It’s the ideal handout at hospitals, doctors’ offices, and community events.

 For printed copies, visit our store.

-NEW!
 Colorectal Cancer Screening Mini Magazine

 Curious to learn more about colorectal cancer screening?
 The Screening Mini Magazine will walk you through everything you need to know about screening- from understanding the importance of screening for cancer prevention to learning about the different types of tests available.